There are numerous and varied funding opportunities, but essentially there are five types:

 Funding for one three-year graduate studentship has been donated by Birla International Limited.
 The Scholarship provides in full the tuition and college fee, and a maintenance grant commensurate to the national minimum doctoral stipend of the UK Research Councils, for three years.
 It is open to students of all nationalities.

 Most colleges offer their own bursaries or partial scholarships, available to applicants in a number of disciplines.
 These are listed in the funding search tool.
-In some cases, you must name the relevant college as your first choice on your application in order to be eligible for the bursary or scholarship.
-Of particular interest for Linguistics is the Paula Soans O'Brian Scholarship and the MPhil Scholarship in the Humanities being offered by St Cross College.
+In some cases, you must name the relevant college as your first choice on your application in order to be eligible for the bursary or scholarship, e.g. the Paula Soans O'Brian Scholarship and the MPhil Scholarship in the Humanities being offered by St Cross College.

 In some years, the Faculty is able to offer joint scholarships with certain colleges.
 In years in which these scholarships are available, information on how to apply will be provided on this website.

 Note also this external advice page: http://www.postgraduatestudentships.co.uk/